This article has links to products and services we love, which we may make commission from.

 2. How to create pins for Pinterest [free]

 Photos which are vertical (long), slim and bright get more attention.
-Currently bigger, vertical images work best but Pinterest indicates that they prefer 2:3 900 tall x 600 wide or bigger.
+Currently bigger, vertical images work best but Pinterest indicates that they prefer 2:3 900 tall x 600 wide.
+You want your pins to be seasonal, Pinterest advises that you pin them 45 days before the holiday or the event to let it gain traction.

 I use Canva and Adobe Spark as they offer pre-set Pinterest templates.
 I edit all images on Lightroom before uploading to Canva.
 Quality is key.
 You not only want pinners to click on your pins, but you want them to pin them to their own boards too!
 Here’s our tutorial on how to make beautiful free pins.